michelle-tai/cellular-automata-simulation/doc/DESIGN.md

 - It should be relatively easy to add a new simulation.
-The steps would include creating a new simulation class with working logic that extends the simulation super class, adding the simulation title to the allTitle in the SimulationViewSubscene class, and adding an else if statement that creates the new simulation in the makeNewSim method.
+The steps would include creating a new simulation class with working logic that extends the simulation super class, adding the simulation title to the allTitle string array in the SimulationViewSubscene class, and adding an else if statement around line 177 that creates the new simulation in the makeNewSim method.

 - The calculation required for adding a new grid will be tedious, but in function it is easy to achieve.
-For example, if you want to add a hexagonal configuration, you need to create a hexagon grid class that is able to calculate the index of neighbours of a hexagon cell, as well as a hexagon cell that contains a hexagon with index required for the cell.
+For example, if you want to add a hexagonal configuration, you need to create a hexagon grid class extending the Grid class that is able to calculate the index of neighbours of a hexagon cell, as well as a matching hexagon cell class extending the Cell super class that contains the constructor of a  hexagon shape.
+Then, add the new possible grid and its matching String input tag on line 34 in the Simulation super class, and the program should be able to run with the new design.

 #### Other Features not yet Done